+Quote Markings (UTA PDF)

 Referenced in: Romans 9:20; Romans 12:19

 Reflexive Pronouns

 Description

 All languages have ways of showing that the same person fills two different roles in a sentence.
 English does this by using reflexive pronouns.
 These are pronouns that refer to someone or something that has already been mentioned in a sentence.
 In English the reflexive pronouns are: "myself," "yourself," "himself," "herself," "itself," "ourselves," "yourselves," and "themselves."
-Other languages may have other ways to show this.
+In English, these pronouns can also be used to emphasize the

 This page answers the question: What are reflexive pronouns?